rngcntr/setupwiki/docs/index.md

 # Setup Wiki

 This is a collection of various setup guides.
-All instrucions are based on my own experience or the experience of others and on procedures that have worked well on my own system.
+All instructions are based on my own experience or the experience of others and on procedures that have worked well on my own system.
 I try to keep the instructions general and as independent of the system as possible.
 None of the entries claims completeness or functionality.

 ## Backup